lawpatch/au-ip_license/au-license_ip.md

 means the exception to the licence of Intellectual Property Rights.

 ### Intellectual Property Rights
-means, with the exception of Moral Rights and other inalienable rights, all right, title and interest, in each of the following in Australia and throughout the world, whether registered, unregistered or pending registration, and whether conferred by statute, common law, equity or otherwise:
+means, with the exception of moral rights and other inalienable rights, all right, title and interest, in each of the following in Australia and throughout the world, whether registered, unregistered or pending registration, and whether conferred by statute, common law, equity or otherwise:
 - copyright;
 - trade marks;
 - trade names, brand names or indications of source, appellation or origin;